All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Glucose-Dependent Insulin Secretion

 This is the safety feature that distinguishes GLP-1 agonists from older diabetes medications like sulfonylureas.
-Semaglutide stimulates your beta cells to release insulin only when glucose levels are elevated.
+Semaglutide stimulates your beta cells to release insulin only when glucose levels are improved.
 When blood sugar drops to normal, the insulin stimulation stops.
 This means the risk of dangerous hypoglycemia is much lower than with medications that push insulin release regardless of blood sugar levels.
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.

 Glucagon Suppression

-In type 2 diabetes, glucagon levels are often inappropriately elevated, telling the liver to dump glucose into the bloodstream even when it is not needed.
+In type 2 diabetes, glucagon levels are often inappropriately improved, telling the liver to dump glucose into the bloodstream even when it isn't needed.
 Semaglutide suppresses this excess glucagon production, helping your liver hold onto stored glucose instead of releasing it between meals.
 This contributes to more stable blood sugar readings throughout the day.

 Gastric Emptying and Post-Meal Glucose